rogerhu/compsci_guides/Rotting-Oranges.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:**  Use a queue data structure to keep track of the candidates that we need to visit during the process

 1. Initialize a queue for breadth first search.
 2. Iterate over the entire grid and add all the rotten oranges in the queue and also keep counting the number of fresh oranges.